Nathan Berg: Career

 After some studies at the University of Western Ontario and the Maîtrise nationale de Versailles, Nathan Berg carried out the majority of his formal musical training at the Guildhall School of Music and Drama in London, England studying with legendary pedagogue Vera Rózsa.
 While at the Guildhall School, he won prizes in the Kathleen Ferrier Competition, the Royal Overseas League, Peter Pears Competition, Walter Gruner International Lieder Competition and the Guildhall's gold medal for Singers joining a list of singers that includes Bryn Terfel and Benjamin Luxon.

 The English journalist Bernard Levin once wrote of the young Nathan Berg in The Times: "A Canadian baritone, Nathan Berg by name, with a voice not only powerful and full of meaning, but of such velvet beauty that the comparison cannot be avoided: surely the young Fischer-Dieskau sounded like this.".

 Berg began his career with Handel's Messiah in Paris in December 1992, and quickly became known for his contributions in Early to Classical music periods in opera and concert.
 Highlights from his earlier career include performances and recordings with French early music group Les Arts Florissants with whom he recorded often (see recording list below).
 He also recorded Dvorak's Stabat Mater with the late Robert Shaw and the Atlanta Symphony (which proved to be Shaw's final recording), and a German Lieder disc with pianist Julius Drake.

-He has recently established himself as a specialist in the works of Wagner.
+In recent years has established himself as a specialist in the works of Wagner.
+In 2023/2024 he performed his first complete Ring des Nibelungen as Wotan at Theater Basel.
 In 2016, he debuted as Alberich in Das Rheingold with the Minnesota Opera.
-The 2017/18 season will see Mr. Berg return to the role of Holländer at the Cincinnati Opera Festival, Alberich in Das Rheingold with Opéra de Montréal and making his debuts as Wotan in Das Rheingold at the Badisches Staatstheatre, Karlsruhe, Germany and Alberich in Siegfried at the National Taichung Theater, Taiwan.
+In 2018 Mr. Berg returned to the role of Holländer at the Cincinnati Opera Festival, Alberich in Das Rheingold with Opéra de Montréal and made his debut as Wotan in Das Rheingold at the Badisches Staatstheatre, Karlsruhe, Germany and Alberich in Siegfried at the National Taichung Theater, Taiwan.
 He also covered the roles of Alberich in the Metropolitan Opera's complete Ring in the 18/19 season.